Or, "What the hell is so special about an eclipse, anyway?"

 Bolivia, and Aruba.

-Birds and other wildlife decide that it is night and quickly do their
+Birds and other animals decide that it is night and quickly do their

 dusk activities.